Monoculture: Environmental impacts

 Monocultures of perennials, such as African palm oil, sugarcane, tea and pines, can change soil chemistry leading to soil acidification, degradation, and soil-borne diseases, ultimately having a negative impact on agricultural productivity and sustainability.
 The use of unregulated irrigation practices on popular monocultures, such as soy, can also lead to erosion and water loss.

 As soil health declines, use of synthetic fertilizers on monocultural fields increases, often having negative implications on human health via chemical run-off.
+For example, excess nitrogen from synthetic fertilizers can leach into ground and surface waters, leading to nitrate contamination of drinking water.
+This contamination is associated with serious health risks such as methemoglobinemia ("blue baby syndrome") and the formation of carcinogenic compounds such as nitrosamines within the human digestive system.

+Agricultural runoff can also degrade aquatic ecosystems through nutrient loading, which subsequently leads to eutrophication harmful algal blooms (HABs).
+This process can compromise water quality and safety as these blooms produce potent cyanotoxins such as microcystin, which can bioaccumulate in fish and shellfish.
+Human consumption can ultimately lead to liver damage, neurotoxicity, and gastrointestinal illness.

 In addition to soil depletion, monocultures can cause significant reductions in biodiversity due to unavailability of resources, native species displacement, and loss of genetic variation.
 Following large-scale oil palm plantations in Latin America, research has revealed extensive declines in mammal, bird, amphibian, and pollinator diversity, particularly in Colombia and Brazil.

 Due to insufficient biodiversity and population balance, monocultures are associated with higher rates of disease and pest outbreaks.
 In response, pesticides are widely applied to agricultural fields, further harming insect and pollinator diversity and human health.
 Increasing rotations of crop monocultures or using alternatives agricultural practices can help mitigate the risk of disease and attack.